savo-simic/addressbook/README.md

 Add new user with:

- - Email: admin
+ - Email: admin@test.com
- - Password: admin
+ - Password: 1111

  In your browser navigate to: http://localhost:3000/login

  Login user with:

-  - Email: admin
+- Email: admin@test.com
-  - Password: admin
+- Password: 1111

 ### API example routes
 Get a list of all contacts